lukechn99/github-quickstart/class/class_4061_intro_operating_systems/networking.md

 Link layer
 Physical layer

-Thera re so many IP's so we use a DNS to assign a name for easier use.
+There are too many IP addresses to remember so we use a DNS to assign a name for easier use.

 ### Creating a network app
 applications that run on different end systems and communicate over a network